oracle/cloudtestdrive/AppDev/cloud-native/docker/docker-labs.md

-### Docker login in to the Oracle Container Image Registry (OCIR)
+### Step 4b: Docker login in to the Oracle Container Image Registry (OCIR)

 We need to tell docker your username and password for the registry.

 You will have gathered the information needed in the previous step.

-  5. You just need to execute the login command, of course you need to substitute the fields
+  1. You just need to execute the login command, of course you need to substitute the fields

   - `docker login <region-code>.ocir.io --username=<mytenancystoragenamespace>/oracleidentitycloudservice/<myusername> --password='<auth token>'`